alexbfree/thesis/src/chapter-2.md

 Literature Review {#chapter-2}
 =======================

-> _"We are the sources of surveillance capitalism’s crucial surplus: the objects of a technologically advanced and increasingly inescapable raw-material-extraction operation."_ - Shoshana Zuboff, Harvard professor, social psychologist and author
+> _"We are the sources of surveillance capitalism’s crucial surplus: the objects of a technologically advanced and increasingly inescapable raw-material-extraction operation."_ - Shoshana Zuboff (Harvard professor, social psychologist and author)

 Data-centrism and the Need for Access
 -----------------------------------------